annahosanna/reactor-http3-experiment/README.md

 2. Chrome triggers an ssl error: Server error `javax.net.ssl.SSLHandshakeException: Received fatal alert: certificate_unknown` when ByteToMessageDecoder tries to decode the ssl stream.
 When requesting a page if a certificate is not trusted (such as the first visit to the site, using the refresh button, or when the Alt-Svc h2 ma expires) but not by following a link on the site; however, despite the server error, the correct content is returned via http/2 instead.
 3. Still do not know which QUIC token handler is in use (Netty QUIC includes an insecure token handler, so I do not know if a secure token handler is in use).
 4. I do not know if a missing page causes the browser to fall back to http2; therefore, since favicon is always silently requested, I have accounted for that by returning an empty svg.
 Adding `link` to the header as in `<!DOCTYPE html><html><head><link rel="icon" href="data:,"/></head><body></body></html>` also prevents it from loading.
 5. Errors and Warnings: I was receiving various SSL negotiation and aggregate LEAK errors.
-Once I filtered asString() was returning a value the errors went away.
-Checking for nulls seems pretty obvious; however, some of the methods have arguments that assume there is data to act on - so stopping the pipeline early is important.
+Once the pipeline was modified to filter asString() was returning a value the errors went away. (which has nothing to do with aggregate btw) Checking for nulls seems pretty obvious; however, some of the methods have arguments that assume a known type of data is being passed to a lambda, so handling this condition is important.
+(This is actually a good argument for always using generics and checking instance type)

 ## Basics of HTTP/3